tolgamalachi/sqlToJSON/README.md

 You can use this as a grunt task (see ./Gruntfile.js) and also as a standalone library (see ./example/index.js).
-For testing purposes you can start the sample database via:
-- `docker-compose build`
-- `docker-compose up`

 The important configurations are in `./config.json` (for the standalone use) or directly in the `Gruntfile.js`.
 You have to edit these configurations.